labgrid-project/labgrid/doc/overview.rst

 :code:`LG_COORDINATOR` labgrid can be used fully remotely with only a SSH connection as a requirement.

+Instead of the environment variables, the :code:`proxy` and :code:`coordinator_address` options can be set in the environment config (see :ref:`labgrid-device-config-options`).
+The config options take precedence over the corresponding environment variables.
+Setting the :code:`proxy` option to an empty value forces a direct connection without a proxy, even when :code:`LG_PROXY` is set.

 .. note::
   Labgrid prefers to connect to an exporter-defined proxy over using the LG_PROXY variable.
 This means that a correct entry for the exporter needs to